AMReX-Astro/Nyx/Docs/sphinx_documentation/source/NyxGettingStarted.rst

    in the ``amrex/`` directory.

-   Note: when you check out AMReX (and Nyx), you will get the master branch.
-The ``master`` branch is guaranteed to be compatible with the ``master`` branch.
+   Note: when you check out AMReX (and Nyx), you will get the development branch.
+Active development is done on this branch; monthly tags are made of this version that are compatible with the same monthly tag of AMReX itself.
-   Active development is done on the ``development`` branch in each repo, and merged into the master branch monthly.
-   If you wish to use the Nyx ``development`` branch, then you should also switch to the ``development`` branch for AMReX.

 #.
 Set the environment variable, ``AMREX_HOME``, on your
    machine to point to the path name where you have put .